FIRSTS IN THE BREED WITHIN THE UNITED KINGDOM

 The first Scottish bred male champion – Gault’s Ch Lochbarra Benjamin Blue.

-Winner of the most Dog Challenge Certificates - Lewis’s Ch Potterdale Privilege 43 CCs and winner of Top Dog all breeds.
+Winner of the most Dog Challenge Certificates - Lewis’s Ch Potterdale Privilege 43 CCs.

 Winner of the most Bitch Challenge Certificates – White’s Ch Potterdale Classic of Moonhill 25 CCs (20 with BOB) and 13 Res CCs